radiovisual/gulp-recipes/README.md

 # gulp-recipes
 > A collection of some useful gulp tasks.

+:boom: :tropical_drink:

+All of these snippets are for reference only.
+If you copy-paste you will almost certainly need to tweak things like the file paths, globs, etc.

 ### Concatenate/minify JavaScript dependencies

-:boom: All of these snippets are for reference only.
-If you copy-paste you will almost certainly need to tweak things like the file paths, globs, etc.

 ```js
 var uglify = require('gulp-uglify');